Shaddie is an arachnid enthusiast who hopes to combat society's widespread disdain for spiders through education.

 Tarantulas are fuzzy arachnids most notable for their large size and hairy appearance.
 There are over 850 different kinds of tarantula spread across nearly every continent.
 Terrestrial tarantulas burrow in the earth and spend their time on the ground, while arboreal tarantulas live in trees and make cocoon-like nests out of silk, rarely touching the forest floor.

-There are cautions that will accompany any animal you consider purchasing.
+As with any animal you purchase, there are certain cautions to consider when getting a tarantula.
 Cats may scratch, birds may bite, lizards may whip their tails, and even frogs are capable of releasing unpleasant secretions that can irritate your eyes should you rub them after handling.
 Tarantulas are no different from other animals in that respect.
 They have their limits, they have their reasons, and some may defend themselves if they feel it is necessary to do so.

 A tarantula’s first act of defense is to scurry away from the danger in a flurry of little hairy legs.
 If this doesn’t work, many will actually flick hairs at their attacker.
 A tarantula accomplishes this peculiar feat by using one of its back legs to repeatedly rub its abdomen and shake loose the guard hairs that coat it.
 Because of the vigorous rubbing and the gossamer quality of the shafts, these urticating hairs become airborne in the intended direction of the enemy.